Maximum Security (horse)

 Maximum Security (foaled May 14, 2016) is a champion American Thoroughbred racehorse who was the 2019 Champion Three-Year-Old after winning the Florida Derby, Haskell Invitational, Bold Ruler Handicap, and Cigar Mile.
 Maximum Security crossed the finish line first in the 2019 Kentucky Derby, but was disqualified for interference.

 As a four-year-old in 2020, he won the inaugural running of the Saudi Cup in January.
-On March 9, his trainer Jason Servis was indicted on multiple federal charges related to the administration of performance-enhancing drugs to his stable.
-Maximum Security was allegedly administered a designer drug that was considered undetectable.
+In 2023 his trainer Jason Servis pleaded guilty to two charges related to the administration of performance-enhancing drugs to his stable and was sentenced to 48 months in prison.
+Maximum Security was administered a designer drug that was considered undetectable.
 He was transferred to the barn of Bob Baffert and returned to racing on July 25, when he won the San Diego Handicap, followed by a win in the Pacific Classic.

 Background

-Maximum Security is a bay colt who was bred in Kentucky by Gary and Mary West, for whom he races as a homebred.
+Maximum Security is a bay stallion bred in Kentucky by Gary and Mary West, for whom he races as a homebred.
 He was sired by New Year's Day, who won the 2014 Breeders' Cup Juvenile for the Wests.
 As a sire New Year's Day was considered a disappointment and was sold in late 2018 to a Brazilian syndicate for a reported $5 million: Maximum Security subsequently became his first graded stakes winner.
 Maximum Security's dam Lil Indy, by Anasheed, is a half-sister to multiple Grade I winner Flat Out.

 Maximum Security was originally trained by Jason Servis, known for his high winning percentage.
 Servis credited his success to unconventional training methods with a focus on slow, regular gallops with brief bursts of speed at the end, compared to the faster but less frequent workouts by most other trainers.
 After Servis was indicted in March 2020 for doping related allegations, Maximum Security was moved to the barn of Bob Baffert.